Epic - Week 2

 Helpful mental cues to maintain proper uphill form:

-- Although you will have a noticeable forward lean when running uphill, it’s helpful to think about “standing tall” when you run up a hill, since you’re unlikely to be leaning too far back.
+Although you will have a noticeable forward lean when running uphill, it’s helpful to think about “standing tall, chest lifted” when you run up a hill, since you’re unlikely to be leaning too far back.
 This is one of those mental cues that, while technically inaccurate, is still very helpful.

 You are going to feel like you are being pushed to the edge with RaceTeam Epic.
 This week's inspiration is an example of some runners going to that edge!

-- Make sure you bring a GPS watch to every session.
+Make sure you bring a GPS watch or a watch with stopwatch function to every session.

 'Keep the chart on the fridge.
 Tick off each day as you achieve.
 Be proud to tell people.' - Pauline Sullivan